JuanIgnacioPal/analisis-mercado-seguros-vida-chile/README_ENG.md

 This SQL layer served as an independent analytical control, allowing the final Power BI results to be compared against previously validated calculations.
 (SQL, Power BI)

 ---
+## 📐 Power BI & DAX Layer

+The validated data was transformed into an interactive analytical model in **Power BI**, with DAX used as the business-logic layer for KPI calculation and comparative analysis.
+(Power BI, DAX)

+The final model includes **29 explicit DAX measures**, organized into:

+- 15 base measures for premiums, claims, expenses, technical results, insured lives, policies, and solvency-related variables.
+(Power BI, DAX)
+- 6 derived KPIs, including **Claims Ratio, Expense Ratio, Technical Margin, and Composite Solvency Ratio**.
+(Power BI, DAX)
+- 6 time-intelligence measures for **QoQ and YoY comparisons**.
+(Power BI, DAX)
+- 2 competitive-analysis measures supporting rankings and market analysis.
+(Power BI, DAX)

+A dedicated calendar dimension was used to control chronological analysis and ensure that quarterly comparisons followed the correct sequence.
+(Power BI, DAX)

+Percentage-based KPIs were recalculated from their underlying components whenever appropriate instead of averaging stored percentage values.
+(Power BI, DAX)

+Portfolio indicators such as **Insured Lives, In-force Policies, and Capital** were treated as period-end stock measures rather than additive flows across time.
+(Power BI, DAX)

+---
 ## ✅ Cross-Validation Controls

 Before publication, the principal Power BI indicators were reconciled against results previously validated through SQL.
 (SQL, Power BI)